Skip to main content

 Ilum provides multiple ways to install Python dependencies for Spark jobs and Jupyter sessions.
 Depending on your use case, you can choose between:

-Ilum makes it easy to add Python dependencies when creating Spark jobs directly from the UI.
+Ilum makes it easy to add Python dependencies when creating Spark Jobs or Interactive Services directly from the UI.
+The process is identical for both.

-• Navigate to the Add Job + section in the Ilum UI.
+• Navigate to New Job or New Service in the Ilum UI (see Running Spark Jobs).

 • Locate the Requirements field under the Resources tab.